Top 23 Things to do in Tralee in 2023

 Cycle the Tralee to Fenit Greenway.

-The route is based along the disused Tralee to Fenit railway line, which was closed in 1978.
-Plan to open this June, the trail begins at the Tralee Station and follows the route to Mouthawk all the way to Fenit.
-The route is over 10km and the end point Fenit is a beautiful coastal village popular with locals for its blue flag beach, playground and changing facilities.
+Experience the old Tralee to Fenit railway line, which was closed in 1978 and is now open as a 13.6km trail that begins at the Tralee Station and follows the route to Mouthawk all the way to village of Fenit.
+The route is over 13km and the end point Fenit is a beautiful coastal village popular with locals for its blue flag beach, playground and changing facilities.
+The Greenway offers spectacular and safe off road facilities for all ages and capturing some of Kerry’s most scenic landscapes.

 Walk this way to Dingle.